 Greece, EuropeSettled within the Pindus Mountains, Aristi Mountain Resort & Villas offers picturesque views and a place to unwind.
 It is also the perfect place to explore the many wonderful landscapes in the region.1-leaf status

-Chile, South AmericaHigh in the northern desert of Chile, Tierra Atacama is a home-from-home where you can escape to a world of clear night skies, extraordinary lagoons and moon-like valleys.2-leaf status
+Chile, South AmericaHigh in the northern desert of Chile.
+Escape to a world of clear night skies, and moon-like valleys.2-leaf status

-Austria, EuropeUnforgettable panoramic views nestled within the giant mountains of Tyrol, a chance to get back to you.Gold leaf status
+Austria, EuropeUnforgettable panoramic views nestled within the giant mountains of Tyrol.Gold leaf status